Changissnz/my_thoughts_on_AI__07-05-2026/README.md

 Sympathizing with demographics, such as immigrant groups and traditionalists, against A.I. would not go as happily ever after as planned.
 These technology trends are supposed to facilitate greater capabilities.
 What I see is a marked decline in overall cooperation, in line with "replacement theory".
-Practically every sector, from manufacturing to military capabilities, are to benefit from adoption of A.I.
+Practically every sector, from manufacturing to military capabilities, is to benefit from adoption of A.I.
 So I think things will stay relatively civil with the ongoing trends of automation, especially if automation was the primary decider.
 When some human beings step into the picture with their prerogative, some things may go downhill, some people might get shut out, and even uglier things may occur.
 Who knows?
 And that's why I am not a futurist.
 I don't sell my predictions about the future.
 A couple months ago, I was feeling a